fathimathswala/fathimathswala/README.md

 # Hi, I'm Fathimath Swala 👋

-### BCA Student | AI & Data Analysis
+### BCA Student | AI & Data Science

-I'm a motivated BCA student specializing in **AI and Data Analysis**, with a strong interest in Python development, data analytics, data visualization, web development, and artificial intelligence.
+I'm a motivated BCA student specializing in **AI and Data Science**, with a strong interest in Python development, data analytics, data visualization, web development, and artificial intelligence.

 I enjoy learning new technologies, building practical projects, and using AI-assisted tools to improve my coding and problem-solving skills.